Governor Harvey tried to shift colonists towards products other than tobacco, but instead he was "thrust out" and sent back to England

 Displacing the Iroquois and Siouan-speaking tribes would protect farmers on the frontier, but the Tidewater planters did not want to increase the supply of tobacco when prices were low due to the Navigation Acts.
 In addition, disrupting the fur trade would not benefit the top tier of Tidewater planters.

-the Jamestown elite wanted peaceful trade for furs, but frontier farmers demanded a more-agressive approach to force Native Americans away from settled areas
+the Jamestown elite wanted peaceful trade for furs, but frontier farmers demanded a more-aggressive approach to force Native Americans away from settled areas

 Source: Library of Congress, A map of the inhabited part of Canada from the French surveys, with the frontiers of New York and New England (William Faden, 1777)